UprootLabs/poly-flif/README.md

 Alpha.
 Not tested on all browsers.
 Performance and size is still being optimised.

-Current JS size: 220KB (68KB minimised).
+Current JS size: 250KB (79KB minimised).
-Mem layout file (will be folded into JS later): 15KB.

 # Roadmap